FERACCRU Capsule, hard Ref.[7648] Active ingredients: Ferric maltol

 Iron deficiency or iron deficiency anaemia (IDA) diagnosis should be made based on blood tests; it is important to investigate the cause of the iron deficiency and to exclude underlying causes of anaemia other than iron deficiency.

-This medicinal product contains lactose: patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicine.
+This medicinal product contains lactose.
+Patients with rare hereditary problems of galactose intolerance, total lactase deficiency or glucose-galactose malabsorption should not take this medicinal product.

 This medicinal product also contains Allura Red AC (E129) and Sunset Yellow FCF (E110): these may cause allergic reactions.